-In this post, we will show you the impact of Coronavirus on Cybersecurity, and actionable tips to protect yourself.
+In this post, we will show you the impact of Coronavirus on Cybersecurity and actionable tips to protect yourself.

 Up to this day, the novel coronavirus outbreak continues to put the health and lives of people around the world in danger.
 With no medicine and vaccine to treat and prevent the infection, we may still have cases of COVID-19 spreading here and there.

-Since you’ll be doing a lot of tasks and transactions via the internet, staying safe online should be a major concern.
-People with ill intentions will try to take advantage of the situation in many different ways—spread fake news on social media and other sites, pose as an organization to ask for donations, send phishing emails or text messages to ask for your personal data, and so on.
+Since you’ll be doing a lot of tasks and transactions via the internet, staying safe online should be a significant concern.
+People with ill intentions will try to take advantage of the situation in many different ways—spread fake news on social media and other sites, pose as an organization to ask for donations, send phishing emails or text messages to ask for your data, and so on.

 Actionable Coronavirus Cybersecurity Tips To Stay Safe Online